neumino/neumino.github.io/movies.md

-### The Batman
+### Zero Fucks Given
-*Released on 2022-03-01, vote average 7.1*
+*Released on 2022-03-02, vote average 7.5*

-In his second year of fighting crime, Batman uncovers corruption in Gotham City that connects to his own family while facing a serial killer known as the Riddler.
+Cassandra, 26, is a flight attendant for a low-cost airline.
+Based in Lanzarote, she’s always willing to take on extra hours and carries out her duties with robotic efficiency.
+On the side, she just goes with the flow and floats between Tinder, parties and lazy days.
+When she suddenly gets dismissed, she is forced to return home.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Jtdh0Tkqfdw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/DC6D6sgALgU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>